A Practical Guide for Researchers

 To have impact on the Senedd and Welsh Government, it is essential to understand the Welsh policy context.
 This requires a firm grasp of how these bodies work and which policy powers are devolved to them.
 The Welsh political context has unique features, such as its scale and proximity and terminology.
 There is a 5-year policymaking cycle in Wales, and this may affect when and how researchers can contribute.

 It is vital to understand how policy is made and how research is used by Welsh decision makers.
 There are many different ‘paths to impact’ in the Welsh Government and Senedd mapped in our toolkit, and it is important to try multiple ‘routes.’
-For the Senedd this means engaging with the Assembly Research Service, calls for evidence, the Clerks of sub-committees and Cross-Party working groups, as well as Assembly Members, their researchers, party researchers, and Ministers’ Special Advisors.
+For the Senedd this means engaging with the Assembly Research Service, Cross-Party groups, calls for evidence, the Assembly Committees and their Clerks and Chairs, as well as Assembly Members, their researchers, party researchers, and Ministers’ Special Advisors.
 For the Welsh Government it means engaging with the Knowledge and Analytical Service, policy consultations, commissioned research, Ministers’ research teams or Special Advisors and civil servants.
 Try to participate in advisory committees and reference panels, or to amplify your voice through knowledge brokers and the media.

 Communicating your research findings clearly to policymakers, their advisors, and civil servants is one of the keys to impact.
 Successful engagement with your audience means being proactive, building relationships and reputations over time, and taking opportunities to draw attention to your findings.
 Present your findings in a way that is clear, concise and easy for decision-makers to grasp quickly.
 Be both strategic and opportunistic about how you disseminate your research, whether that is done directly to identified decision-makers, through conferences or roundtables, or by simply making your research more easily accessible.